Geo-Way/ultracor.io/README.md

 ## Overview

-**ULTRACOR** is a QGIS plugin designed to perform radiometric atmospheric corrections on satellite imagery.
-Developed by GeoWay, this plugin provides an efficient and user-friendly interface for adjusting satellite imagery data, making it suitable for scientific and practical applications in remote sensing.
+The **ULTRACOR** plugin aims to perform radiometric correction of airborne images captured by UltraCam sensors.
+This plugin allows users to apply empirical corrections to convert digital values into reflectance, facilitating the analysis and further processing of images within the QGIS environment.

 ## Objective